nikhilgarware/number-formatter/src/package/README.md

 ### Example:1

-### In this example we are only converting number into decimal formatted number without decimal seperation.
+### In this example we are only converting number into decimal formatted number without decimal separation.

 ```
 const number = 50000;